Departmental Awards

 Application Instructions

-Applications (CV and Essay) should be compiled as one PDF document and submitted by email to Adam Hughes by Friday May 19, 2023 at 5pm MST.
+Applications (CV and Essay) should be compiled as one PDF document and submitted by email to Adam Hughes by Friday May 16, 2025, end of day.
 Please write “Gunn Award Application” in the subject line.
 Letters of reference should be emailed directly to Adam Hughes from reference writers by the deadline.

 Eveline Bruenger Award for Postdoctoral Excellence

-The Eveline Bruenger competition is for Postdoctoral Fellows.
+It is our pleasure to announce the seventh annual Eveline Bruenger competition for Postdoctoral Fellows in the Department of Biochemistry at the University of Utah.
 Eveline Bruenger was a distinguished scientist, a gifted artist, an avid hiker, and a life-long learner.
 Always described as vibrant and a positive influence, Eveline was a member of the U of U Health Sciences Council and the Educational Resource Development Council.
 She was also a unique donor, as she generously supported research and scholarships to many U Health entities, including the Department of Biochemistry.
 Eveline passed away in April 2018, after receiving a lung cancer diagnosis three years prior.
 She is greatly missed, and her legacy will continue with our Departmental Postdoctoral Award that bears her name.
 In honor of her scientific excellence, her love of learning, and her commitment to supporting the community, we are delighted to offer this award to a Biochemistry Postdoctoral Fellow who embodies these attributes.

 Eligibility criteria